Furnace Shortage Update: November 2021

 For instance, the labour rates charged by many Edmonton furnace service companies remain the same.
 The HVAC experts at ProSolutions are still charging the same price for labour as last year – for now.

 High inflation rates will lead to increased employee costs.
 Therefore, as a result of inflation, labour and installation costs will rise shortly.

 The truth is – the cost for raw materials will go down and this HVAC shortage will end – eventually.
 However, pricing will never return to what it once was.
-This is because increases in labour costs will have the most significant impact on AC pricing and installation.
+This is because increases in labour costs will have the most significant impact on furnace pricing and installation.
 Buying and installing a new HVAC system now will help you avoid these high labour expenses.

-In addition to buying and installing a new HVAC system now, we recommend that you make furnace and AC repair and maintenance a top priority.
+In addition to buying and installing a new HVAC system now, we recommend that you make furnace repair and maintenance a top priority.
 This will also help you avoid the increased labour costs expected in the short term.

 By utilizing financing options, you can purchase and install your new home comfort system now and pay later over the long term!

 At ProSolutions, there are various HVAC financing options available to homeowners in Edmonton.

 This includes long-term financing with an interest rate of just 5.95% APR.
 For purchases that are less than $10,000, homeowners can take advantage of a 15 year (180 months) term.
 For purchases over $10,000, a 20-year term is available.

 Additional advantages of financing your purchase through ProSolutions include: